Flameis/CS362-Team3/database-design/relationships.md

 ### Taxonomy
 * taxo_id (Primary Key): Unique identifier for each species.
 * scientific_name: Scientific name of the species
-* division: Flowering/non-flowering species
+* division: Taxonomic division of the plant
-* class: Group of similar orders
+* class: Taxonomic class of the plant
-* order: Group of similar families
+* order: Taxonomic order of the plant
-* family: Group of similar genera
+* family: Taxonomic family of the plant
-* genus: Group of similar species
+* genus: Taxonomic genus of the plant
-* species: Group of similar plants that can reproduce
+* species: Taxonomic species of the plant

 ### Images
 * image_id (Primary Key): Unique identifier for each image.